SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A compiler option is a setting that changes what a compiler does.
 Compiler options may be set via pragmas, via a config file, via CLI options, or via a combination.
 TS|config, CLI

-Release profiles are sets of compiler options for certain scenarios, e.g. dev, release, ...
-Rust allows customization of its release profiles via the Cargo.toml [profile.*] headers

 ####### TS